ruiyanggenetics/ghilab/index.md

 # The Laboratory of Genetics of Human Immunity

-We study why only a small subset of people develop life-threatening infections or immune dysregulation while most remain asymptomatic.
+We’re a vigorous group of *Homo sapiens* scientists asking a simple question: why do only a small subset of people develop life-threatening infections or immune dysregulation, while most remain asymptomatic or experience only mild disease?

-Using humans as our primary model system, we integrate human genetics and immunology to uncover mechanisms of disease and protection.
+Using humans as our primary model system—the one we care about most and understand best—we integrate human genetics and immunology to uncover the mechanisms that shape protective and pathological immune responses, with the goal of translating discovery into better diagnosis and therapy.

 **Affiliation**
 <div class="affiliations">